Dilapidation Surveys

 For the Tenant, reaching an agreement prior to Lease end can be beneficial as it often saves time and money, in particular in avoiding a protracted dispute with the Landlord.
 A Tenant will always want to leave the property without incurring any additional costs, especially as once the Lease has ended they no longer have control over how the Landlord implements the repairs.
 A Landlord’s claim can then quickly escalate and additional costs are claimed, including loss of rent, professional fees and other costs.
 By understanding the potential works early, enquiries can be made to establish historic events, competitive quotations can be obtained and early dialogue entered into with the Landlord to try and reach a satisfactory outcome.
 Some Tenants also implement periodic surveys during a term to assess the works they will need to do when the Lease ends and ensure the standard of maintenance throughout the Tenancy is to a good standard and reduces future dilapidations.

-Our team of qualified professionals will ensure you will always receive the best advice from an experienced residential or commercial dilapidations Surveyor.
+Our team of qualified professionals will ensure you will always receive the best advice from an experienced commercial dilapidations Surveyor.
 We work throughout the country, from London to Leeds and beyond.
 We also work with a broad range of businesses from SMEs through to national and international franchises.

 Dilapidations refers to the current state of repair of a property, and specifically the costs or works that are required to return a property to the state that it was in originally at Lease commencement.